 Five Funky Facts About Oregon Coast Spring Break You Didn't Know

 (Oregon Coast) – Yup, you can still see whales along the Oregon coast in spring, even after spring break.
 Yup, you may even spot killer whales.
 And yes – you may be surprised – a lot of lodgings are still doling out great deals in spring, especially if you're lucky enough to have spring vacation outside of the two big weeks of Oregon and Washington schools.
 (Above: a startling spring sky in Arch Cape, near Cannon Beach).
+See spring break lodging advice for the Oregon Coast.

 Oh, you didn't know those things?
 Well, those aren't necessarily the real shockers anyway.
 Mother Nature has some rather hidden delights waiting in spring and spring break in the realms of weather, storms, beach finds, and how you photograph this area while visiting.